newjersey/dhs-oneapp/README.md

 yarn dist
 ```

-Fully bundled artifacts can be found in `server/dist`.
+Fully bundled server artifacts can be found in `oneapp-server/dist`.